Literature of Sierra Leone: Some notable authors

 Eustace Palmer is Sierra Leonean by birth.
 He has taught at the University of Texas at Austin, at Randolph Macon Woman's College, and as a Professor of English at Fourah Bay College, University of Sierra Leone.
 Currently, he teaches at Georgia College & State University.
 Palmer is an author and a literary critic.
 He was President of the African Literature Association (ALA) from 2006 to 2007.
 He is the recipient of the ALA's Distinguished Member award as well as the Georgia College & State University's Distinguished Professor Award.
 Palmer has many published books of literary criticism, including Studies in the English Novel, An Introduction to the African Novel, The Growth of the African Novel, Of War and Women Oppression and Optimism: New Essays on the African Novel and Knowledge is More Than Mere Words: A Critical Introduction to Sierra Leonean Literature.
 Palmer is also the author of the novels A Hanging is Announced, Canfira's Travels, A Tale of Three Women and A Pillar of the Community.

-Wilfred "Freddy Will" Kanu Jr. is an author and hip hop recording artist, a naturalized American Canadian and a diplomat in Brussels, Kingdom of Belgium.
-He was born in Brookfields, Freetown, Sierra Leone the eldest son of Rev. Leeroy Wilfred Kabs-Kanu, former Minister Plenipotentiary of Sierra Leone to the United Nations and publisher of Sierra Leone's widely read Cocorioko Newspaper.
-He attended Christ the King College in Bo, Methodist Boys High School and Ansarul Muslim Secondary School in Freetown, Sierra Leone.
-He was further educated at Raritan Valley Community College where he studied Theater Arts and Edison Job Corps Academy where he studied Bookkeeping and Hospitality.
-He also underwent training in Phlebotomy at Robert Wood Johnson University Hospital.
-Kanu has authored ten books.
+Wilfred "Freddy Will" Kanu Jr. is an author and hip hop recording artist, a naturalized American, and a diplomat in Brussels, Kingdom of Belgium.
+He was born in Brookfields, Freetown, Sierra Leone, and he attended Christ the King College in Bo, Methodist Boys High School, and Ansarul Muslim Secondary School in Freetown, Sierra Leone.
+He was further educated at Raritan Valley Community College, where he studied Theater Arts and Edison Job Corps Academy, where he studied Accounting and Hospitality.
+He also underwent training in Phlebotomy at Robert Wood Johnson University Hospital and Advanced Paramedic Care at Trillium College in Burlington Ontario, Canada.
+Kanu has authored twelve books on history, philosophy, biography, poetry, personal development, and geopolitics.
 He also writes and publishes a blog.

 Karamoh Kabba is another well known author in Sierra Leone.
 He founded Sierra Youth Lending Hand as a means to help youth rehabilitate after the war, and he is the organization's President and Chief Executive Officer.
 Kabba has published three books: A Mother's Saga: An Account of the Rebel War in Sierra Leone, Lion Mountain: A Perilous Evolution of the Dens and Morquee: A Political Drama of Wish over Wisdom.
 He has published the poem "Poverty amidst Gold and Diamonds" and has written many other poems on Sierra Leone Web, a site dedicated to publishing poems.

 Adelaide Casely Hayford was a writer, a feminist, and a cultural nationalist long before the civil war in Sierra Leone.
 She started a school for girls in Freetown called the Girls Vocational School, which was devoted to helping prepare girls for their lives as women.
 Adelaide Casely Hayford was a prominent public speaker and made many addresses in her lifetime.
-In addition to her vocal spread of ideas, she wrote a number of short stories including "Savages?", "Mista Courifer", "Kobina, A Little African Boy", "Two West African Simpletons", and "A Black and White Encounter, A Tale of Long Ago".
+In addition to her vocal spread of ideas, she wrote a number of short stories, including "Savages?", "Mista Courifer", "Kobina, A Little African Boy", "Two West African Simpletons", and "A Black and White Encounter, A Tale of Long Ago".